 Skin reactions could include hives at the site of contact with the animal, animal urine or dander.
 Skin reactions may also be the result of local contact by animal bite or scratch.
-An itchy, reddened rash to the skin may occur under protective clothing as a result of systemic reaction to respiratory exposure to laboratory animal allergens.
+An itchy, reddened rash may occur under protective clothing as a result of systemic reaction to respiratory exposure to laboratory animal allergens.